ElektraInitiative/libelektra/doc/tutorials/java-plugins.md

 ### Usage of Plugin

-To use the bindings in a Java project, we have to include the jar file `libelektra-version.jar` in the project.
+To use the binding in a Java project, you have to include the jar file `libelektra-$VERSION.jar` in the project.
 The version number is the same one as used for Elektra.
 This jar is created upon build, if you enable the JNA binding.
-You can also use Maven to take care of the dependencies.
-After that you can take your implemented class out of the `libelektra` folder and integrate it into your project.
+If you are going to use a build tool supporting dependency resolution (e.g. Gradle, Maven, ...), you can fetch the Java binding from maven central with group id `org.libelektra` and artefact id `libelektra` using the desired version number.
+You can also install the jar into your local maven repository.
+See [JNA binding](../../src/bindings/jna/README.md) for more information.